Grants for larch, spruce and sweet chestnut

 You can only apply for grants to chemically kill trees with Phytophthora ramorum if agreed with the Forestry Commission.

-Read the rules for lead facilitators and group applicants to understand what’s required to be part of a group, or a facilitator.
+Read the rules for lead facilitators and group applicants to understand what’s required to be part of a group, or be a facilitator.

-Grant payment rates: larch with Phytophthora ramorum
+Grant payment rates: larch with an SPHN for Phytophthora ramorum

 Use the table to work out which grants you want to apply for.